HangfireIO/Hangfire.io/_posts/2014-05-10-are-your-methods-ready-to-run-in-background.md

 So, be prepared for this situation.
 Try to do all your background job methods [idempotent](http://en.wikipedia.org/wiki/Idempotence).
 If it is impossible, be prepared that in very rare cases it can fire multiple times.

 You can always disable the automatic retry feature by applying the `[Retry(0)]` filter to the exact method or globally.
-But to successfully fight with ASP.NET unexpected application domain unload in the middle of a job processing, Hangfire retries them automatically despite of the given attribute.
+But to successfully fight with ASP.NET unexpected application domain unload in the middle of a job processing, Hangfire retries them automatically despite the given attribute.
 But don't worry too much, these cases happen very rarely.

 But as a general rule remember, that your job will be performed **at least once**.
 You can test your job for idempotence by calling it multiple times and compare the result: